WilloneLim/Task-Automation-using-Python/README.md

 # Task-Automation-using-Python

-This is a simple task automation program build using Python.
+This is a simple task automation program built using Python.